 Team members decide what they will work on in agile teams.
 They volunteer and rely upon one another to get work done.
 Trust is the absolute cornerstone to this way of collaborating.
 Team members must believe that each member of the team will carry their load.
 If team members feel that someone is slacking, trust will erode, as well as team performance.

 Agile teams are also transparent.
 They expose their work on a task board, also called an information radiator.
 To do this, employees must trust that leadership will not misuse the task board.
 The task board is meant to provide transparency, not as a means for managers to micro manage teams.

 Lack of trust is a killer to organizational agility.
 It is the responsibility of all employees to foster a culture of trust.
 Executives can help by getting engaged and promoting a fail fast culture.
 Managers must replace command and control with coaching and empowerment.
 Managers need agile training as much, if not more, than team members.
 Last, team members need to be vulnerable so they can trust working with others in a transparent environment.

 When trust levels are high, it will take your speed and agility to new heights like rocket fuel.

 About the Author: Mike MacIsaac is the owner and principal consultant for MacIsaac Consulting.
-Mike provides leadership as an Agile Delivery Consultant and IT Project/Program Manager.
+MacIsaac Consulting provides Agile Consulting, Agile Coaching and Agile Training.
 Follow Mike on Twitter@MikeMacIsaac or visit Mike’s blog.